I Am David Parent Guide

 Held back by German soldiers, a little boy is torn from the clutches of his crying mother (Maria Bonnevie) and struggling father (Adrian McCourt) when they are taken prisoner in post-WWII Bulgaria.
 All alone, David (Ben Tibber) labors at the Belene Prison Camp with a group of grown men.
 Caught in the aftermath of the war, the young boy loses his family, his childhood and his faith in humankind.

-Why Is I Am David Rated PG?
+I Am David Parents' Guide

 David isn’t the only boy to have his life disrupted by conflict.
 When a Jewish couple and their son are taken to a concentration camp, the father convinces his young child that they have been chosen for an elaborate game and helps him believe that Life Is Beautiful, despite their situation.
 Three Australian Aboriginal girls are taken and placed under government care.
 Determined to get back home, they undertake an incredible and perilous journey in Rabbit-Proof Fence.